 - be on time

 - work safely

 - have the right to refuse overtime if it impacts on your health and safety or family life.

 Do I have to tell my boss I’m in the union?

 Not at all.
-However, ETU members across the country have a long history of backing each other up and saying loud and clear that they are proud to be part of a strong fighting union.
+However, ETU members have a long history of backing each other up and being proud to be part of a strong fighting union.
 If you wanted to remain anonymous that’s fine too.

 For more information on your rights give the Union a call.
 If you are a member the ETU/CEPU can represent and help you with a number of issues such as wage claims, unfair dismissals, harassment or bullying and safety concerns.